Agnia Ditkovskyte

-Agnia (Agne) Olegovna Ditkovskyte (Agnija (Agnė) Ditkovskytė), after marriage — Chadova, born 11 May 1988, Vilnius, Lithuanian SSR) is a Russian actress of a Lithuanian origin.
+Agnia (Agne) Olegovna Ditkovskyte (Agnija (Agnė) Ditkovskytė), after marriage — Chadova, born 11 May 1988, Vilnius, Lithuania) is a Russian actress of a Lithuanian origin.

 Biography

 Ditkovskyte was born into the family of Lithuanian director Olegas Ditkovskis and Russian actress Tatyana Lyutaeva.
 She lived in Lithuania until the age of 15, then in 2004 she moved to Moscow with her mother and younger brother Dominique.